anuraj/mcp-learning/README.md

 The repository includes:
 - `.vscode/mcp.json` - VS Code MCP server configuration
 - `.devcontainer/` - Development container configuration (if using Dev Containers)

-## 📝 Notes

-- C# scripts use `#:` directives for SDK and package references
-- The HTTP server uses ASP.NET Core infrastructure
-- The STDIO server logs to standard error to avoid interfering with MCP communication
-- Both implementations use preview versions of the ModelContextProtocol packages

 ## 🤝 Contributing